Contemporary Painting Series

 Vision itself is a perceptual tool, shaped to help us navigate and interpret the world.
 We rarely question its limitations.
 We tend to "trust our own eyes," yet what we see is not necessarily a complete or objective representation of reality.

-If this body of work has a goal it is not to intrigue with visual trickery but to provoke a questioning of the accuaracy of our perception.
+If this body of work has a goal it is not to intrigue with visual trickery but to provoke a questioning of the accuracy of our perception.
 I aim to create an awareness that or perception is being manipulated by technology and the senses we are born with only supply sufficient information for us to navigate through life.

 In this body of work, I use custom halftones as a unifying visual theme, exploring a wide range of patterns, methods, and scales.
 By applying these elements in unconventional and inventive ways, I aim to create semi-abstract images shaped by technology yet accessible to viewers without a deep background in art.
 The pieces are intentionally crafted to offer visual depth that eludes photographic reproduction.
 The work blends traditional art methods with technical knowledge developed through sign-shop work and manual color-separation techniques.